Charlotteis/notes/javacript/react/react.md

 - Declaring something at the top level so as to make it available to everything further down the component tree
+- Implicit props
+- Minimise its usage as it's similar to using a global variable
 - `Cake.contextTypes`

 ## State

 - A representation of all of the data within the app
+- A component is stateful when it has to hold on to a _dynamic_ piece of data
+- Have as few stateful components as possible
 - It's best to keep state representation both within your app, and on the server
 - Each component can have its own state